mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_curriculums.html.md

 The `train` keyword indicates which concept this curriculum trains.

 The `objective` keyword specifies the objective function.
 This function specifies the termination condition for training.
-It is always required.
+It is required to have one objective function per curriculum, so if you have multiple concepts you may have multiple objectives.
+More information on objectives is in the [Inkling Guide][6].

 If the curriculum uses one simulator, the `using simulator` clause is optional.
 Currently, only one simulator per curriculum is supported, but support for